 Tips for Planning and Starting a Hedgerow

-In general, the two most important steps to creating a hedgerow are selecting the right plants for your goals and establishing the hedge with plenty of care in the first few years after planting.
+The 2 most important steps to creating a hedgerow are selecting the right plants for your goals and establishing the hedge with plenty of care in the first years after planting.
 While the cost and labor involved in starting a large hedgerow can be significant, the same is true of most types of fences.
-But once established, a hedgerow only gets better over time (with little or no additional cost), while a fence inevitably gets worse and eventually needs to be replaced.
-Here are some more considerations for getting started:
+But once established, a hedgerow only gets better over time (with little or no additional cost), while a fence inevitably worsens and eventually needs to be replaced.
+Here are more considerations for getting started:

 Rebecca Knapp offered these additional tips about designing with hedgerows: